DavidSchinazi/draft-schinazi-masque-connect-ip-dns/draft-schinazi-masque-connect-ip-dns.md

 Proxying IP in HTTP allows building a VPN through HTTP load balancers.
-However, at the time of writing, that mechanism doesn't offer a mechanism for communicating DNS information inline.
+However, at the time of writing, that mechanism doesn't offer a mechanism for communicating DNS configuration information inline.
 In contrast, most existing VPN protocols provide a mechanism to exchange DNS configuration information.
 This document describes an extension that exchanges this information using HTTP capsules.

 --- middle